EONRaider/intro-sign-up-form/README.md

   possible.
 * Seeing how clumsy it is to implement an abstract base class in JavaScript I decided to take a look into TypeScript for my next projects.
 This will be a good addition to my skill set.
+* I also took some hours in this project to set up a GitHub organization that would allow me to share secrets between all repositories so that my CI/CD actions could run smoothly with as little manual intervention as possible.
+* A CI action was added to automatically provide a Lighthouse code audit on pushes to the master branch.